 Our Team 2019

-Michiana VegFest is organized by passionate and energetic people who care about health, wellness, animals, and the environment.
-Meet the team of volunteers who are helping make this event happen.
+Michiana VegFest is a non-profit, 501c3 organization, led by passionate and energetic volunteers who care about health, wellness, animals, and the environment.
+Meet the Board and the team who are helping make this event happen.
 If you would like to join our team, fill out our volunteer application form and tell us about you and what you are interested in.